|Nutritional Guidelines (per serving)|

 - 1 teaspoon honey

-- 2 tablespoons vegetable oil (use something good quality, like sesame or avocado or even olive oil)
+- 2 tablespoons vegetable oil (use something good quality, like sesame, avocado, or even olive oil)

 - 2 tablespoons fish sauce